-Mailchimp offers a lot of segmenting options, so you can make the most out of your list.
-With the right kind of list data, you can create hyper-targeted segments of your contacts for email, postcard, or ad campaigns.
-Segmenting options will vary based on the list field data you've collected.
+Mailchimp offers a lot of segmenting options, so you can make the most out of your audience.
+With the right kind of data, you can create hyper-targeted segments of your contacts for email, postcard, or ad campaigns.
+Segmenting options will vary based on the data you've collected.

 Here are some examples of segments you can create.

 - Subscribed contacts who opened any of your last five email campaigns

 - Subscribed contacts who didn't click in your last email campaign

 - Contacts who recently purchased a product from your connected store

 - Contacts who live in a certain location

 - Contacts who spent more than $500 in your connected store